Child Support / Child Custody Modification

 Public policy is that children must be adequately supported to the extent and ability of their parents to contribute to their support.
 In Florida, child support modification is regulated by specific Child Support Guidelines.
 Our attorneys will answer your questions and help you understand if, due to your new circumstances, you are eligible for modification of child support.

 New Florida laws concerning time-sharing can have a huge impact on older child support orders.
 In the past, the paying parent had to have 40% time-sharing (146 overnights) or more in a year, in order to reduce their child support obligation in any way.
 Now, 20% timesharing (73 overnights) a year will reduce the child support obligation.
 In addition, Florida courts take the view that 50/50 time-sharing between both parents is in the best interest of the child.

 Judges will grant changes to child support only after hearing a strong argument based on facts and the law.
-The Kramer Law Firm will gather and prepare the financial documentation and records essential in Florida child support modification, and present your case to the court in the best possible way to ensure that you obtain the necessary changes.
+The New Future Divorce & Family Law Firm will gather and prepare the financial documentation and records essential in Florida child support modification, and present your case to the court in the best possible way to ensure that you obtain the necessary changes.

 Florida Child Custody Modification